TyrfingMjolnir/JDBC_FDW/README-JoyentSmartOS.md

 + FileMaker 16 Server JDBC
 + OpenJDK 7

-# How I did the install and config
+# How I did the install, config, and testing
 ## Install

 1) Ensure you have the PostgreSQL dev package installed.If not,please install the latest version.